Beachy Head Lady

-The Beachy Head Lady or Beachy Head Woman is an ancient skeleton discovered in Beachy Head, East Sussex, England.
-The Beachy Head Lady lived during the Roman period, around 125 to 245 AD.
-DNA analysis of the woman found that although she was born in the Eastbourne area of Britain, her ancestry was Southern European, most likely from Cyprus.
+The Beachy Head Lady or Beachy Head Woman is an ancient woman whose skeleton was discovered at Beachy Head, East Sussex, England.
+The Beachy Head Lady lived during the Roman period, likely in the timeframe of 129 to 311 AD.
+As new techniques have been applied to the remains their interpretation has changed, with an initial proposal of sub-Saharan ancestry supplanted by genetic analysis indicating close similarity to Roman period individuals from southern Britain and Northern Europe.

 Remains and investigation

-As part of the Eastbourne Ancestors project, over 300 sets of human remains excavated from Anglo-Saxon cemeteries were re-examined.
-Heritage Officer Jo Seaman and his team found two boxes labelled "Beachy Head, something to do with 1956 or 1959".
-Inside they found a very well-preserved human skeleton.
+As part of the Eastbourne Ancestors project, over 300 sets of excavated human remains excavated were re-examined in 2012.
+Heritage Officer Jo Seaman and his team found two boxes at Eastbourne Town Hall labelled "Beachy Head, something to do with 1956 or 1959".
+Inside was a very well-preserved human skeleton.
 The Beachy Head Lady is the most complete skeleton in the collection.

-Radiocarbon dating suggested a date range of 125 to 245 AD for the remains.
-Isotope analysis indicated that the Beachy Head Lady grew up in south-east England, and may have been born in the region.
-Initially, the skull shape led to an assessment that the woman had originated from Sub-Saharan Africa.
-This led some to claim erroneously that she had been the first known person of sub-Saharan origin in Britain.
+Beachy Head where the remains were originally discovered in the 1950s.

-Further DNA analysis
+Examination revealed that Beachy Head Lady was aged around 22 to 25 when she died, and was between 4 feet 9 inches and 5 feet 1 inch (1.45 m and 1.55 m) tall.
+Radiocarbon dating suggested a date range of 129 to 311 AD for the remains, and isotope analysis indicated that the Beachy Head Lady was born and grew up in south-east England.

-However, in 2023 further DNA analysis established that the Beachy Head Lady was likely of Southern European origin from Cyprus, which resulted in the parish council of the village of East Dean in East Sussex voting for the removal of a 2016 plaque erected by the BBC "to commemorate the first black Briton."
+Initially, the forensic analysis of the skull led to an assessment that the woman had originated from Sub-Saharan Africa, leading to claims that she was the earliest known person of Black African origin in Britain.
+This was undermined in 2023 by analysis of a partial DNA sample which placed her ancestry in Southern Europe.
+In 2025, mitochondrial DNA analysis on the skeleton using modern techniques showed the Beachy Head Lady's mitochondrial DNA belonged to the K1a26 subclade of haplogroup K1a, which is common among present-day populations in Northern Europe and the British Isles and has also been found in Iron Age individuals from rural Britain, that is most similar to other individuals from the local population of Roman-era Britain.

-Beachy Head Lady was aged around 22 to 25 when she died, and would have stood between 4 feet 9 inches and 5 feet 1 inch (1.45 m and 1.55 m) tall.
+Public display and reception

-The Beachy Head Lady was exhibited to the public for the first time at the Eastbourne Redoubt.
-In 2021, the remains were moved to the newly refurbished "Beachy Head Story" visitor centre, closer to where they were found.
+The remains were exhibited to the public for the first time at the Eastbourne Redoubt in 2014.
+In 2021, the remains were moved to the newly-refurbished "Beachy Head Story" visitor centre, closer to where they were found.
+The results of the DNA test published in 2023 led to the removal of a plaque commemorating her as “the first black Briton."